Morpher-io/uspd_website/contracts/README.md

 USPD is an ERC20-compliant USD-pegged stablecoin designed for stability and reliability in the DeFi ecosystem.
 The token maintains its 1:1 peg to USD through a sophisticated collateralization mechanism and price stabilization algorithms.

+## Collateralization Mechanism

+USPD implements a unique stabilizer-based overcollateralization system.
+Users can mint USPD by depositing supported collateral assets (e.g., ETH) at the current USD exchange rate.
+The system is secured by stabilizers who provide additional collateral, ensuring the protocol maintains a healthy overcollateralization ratio.
+This stabilizer-backed system helps maintain the token's stability and protects against market volatility.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**